SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

-# Exercise 0.2: Log on to Web IDE
+# Prerequisite 2: Log on to Web IDE

 1. Use the URL supplied by your instructor to start Web IDE
 1. Log on to Web IDE using the credentials supplied by your instructor